Bhagesh-Gaur/Bhagesh-Gaur/README.md

 - 👋 Hi, I’m Bhagesh Gaur.
 I'm a senior at [IIITD][2].
 - 👀 I’m interested in Deep Learning, Computer Vision, HCI, Quantum Computing and Affective Computing.
-- 🌱 I’m currently working as Data Science intern @Atlassian in IT Product Analystics team.
+- 🌱 I’m currently working as Data Science intern @Atlassian in the IT Product Analystics team.
 - 📫 How to reach me: Ping me on [Telegram][1], [LinkTree][3].

 [1]: https://t.me/SlyCop/ "Telegram"